 That said, just posting links to your latest articles on Tumblr will not fetch you much engagement.
 You need to repurpose your blog posts into infographics or videos and then share them on the platform.
 This way your content will resonate more with Tumblr users and you’ll be rewarded with engagement and traffic.

-22. Google My Business Posts
+22. Google Business Profile (GBP) Posts

-Now when a user searches for your business on Google, they will not just see information about your business, but they’ll also be able view your latest post, driving additional traffic to your site.
+Now when a user searches for your business on Google, they will not just see information about your business, but they’ll also be able to view your latest post, driving additional traffic to your site.

-Instapaper is a bookmarking service that allows to save articles, videos, and podcast episodes for later consumption across all your devices, including iPhone, Android, and iPad.
+Instapaper is a bookmarking service that allows you to save articles, videos, and podcast episodes for later consumption across all your devices, including iPhone, Android, and iPad.